zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/iot_uses_cases/aks/_index.md

 az iot hub device-identity create --device-id "EdgeDeviceSim" --edge-enabled --hub-name k8sedgejumpstart
  ```

-> **Note: We will obtain the connection string of the new IoT Edge device to be able to make the link**
+> * We will obtain the connection string of the new IoT Edge device to be able to make the link
 ```shell
 az iot hub device-identity connection-string show --device-id "EdgeDeviceSim" --hub-name k8sedgejumpstart
   ```